"It is a top-notch ERISA law firm." – Chambers USA 2022

-- We represent an aerospace and defense technology company in a benefits action challenging the terms of the plan under the Mental Health Parity Act and the claim administrator’s denial of benefits for the participant’s stay at a residential treatment center.
+- We represent an aerospace and defense technology company in a nationwide putative class action over severance benefits claimed to be owed under a severance policy after a reduction in force.
+We also represent the company in a benefits action challenging the terms of the plan under the Mental Health Parity Act and the claim administrator’s denial of benefits for the participant’s stay at a residential treatment center.

 - We successfully resolved multiple short-term and long-term disability benefits actions for a leading direct to consumer marketing and product development company.

-- We represent the plan sponsor of an employee stock ownership plan (“ESOP”) in a putative class action brought against the ESOP trustee alleging that the ESOP trustee breached its fiduciary duties by causing the ESOP to engage in a prohibited transaction by paying above market value for shares in the company.
+- We obtained a favorable settlement for the plan sponsor of an employee stock ownership plan (“ESOP”) in a putative class action brought against the ESOP trustee alleging that the ESOP trustee breached its fiduciary duties by causing the ESOP to engage in a prohibited transaction by paying above market value for shares in the company.

 - We represent the plan sponsor of an ESOP in a Department of Labor investigation into whether the plan sponsor, selling shareholders, and ESOP trustee breached their fiduciary duties in connection with the ESOP transaction.

 - We represented former executives and fiduciaries of an international renewable energy company’s retirement savings plan in a Department of Labor investigation into the administration of the plan and the activities of the plan’s fiduciaries and service providers.
 The investigation stemmed from a Chapter 11 bankruptcy filing and subsequent drop in the value of the company’s stock.